Litslink icon

 • Generalists

-Suitable for: projects of medium complexity, simple tech stack, small teams
+Suitable for: projects of medium complexity, simple tech stack, and small software development teams

 This approach is a perfect match for you if you prefer to cooperate with a small software team and don’t want to equip your product with numerous complex features.